scexao-org/vampires_control/docs/observing/polarimetry.md

 2. Prepare the VAMPIRES trigger

 ```
-$ vampires_trig set -f
+$ vampires_trig set --flc
 ```

-The FLC will start switching as soon as the `-f` flag is enabled, even if the micro-controller is not enabled for triggering.
+The FLC will start switching as soon as the `--flc` flag is enabled, even if the micro-controller is not enabled for triggering.
 You can confirm the switching by inserting the SCExAO polarizer:
 ```
 scexao2 $ polarizer
 ```